msillano/tuyaDAEMON/tuyaDAEMON/README.md

  4) Tuyapi sometimes finds an error message from devices: `"json obj data unvalid"`: the source of this is not clear (see [issue#246](https://github.com/codetheweb/tuyapi/issues/246)), but the best interpretation is "_the required operation is not available_".

- 5) **Tuyapi** throws some errors at the moment not caught by **tuya-smart-device**: `"Error: Error from socket"` and `"find () timeout.
-Is the device turned on and the correct ID or IP?"`  (see [issue#35](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/35)).
- Because now a **tuya-smart-device** can't be disabled, these useless messages can be very frequent.
-In normal use, some devices can stay disconnected long time, such as power sockets or power strips used only on request.

- 6) Each _Tuya device_ can only make a limited number of simultaneous MQTT connections.
+ 5) Each _Tuya device_ can only make a limited number of simultaneous MQTT connections.
 This number, which differs from device to device, can be low: in this case the device will close the tuyaDEAMON connection when one or more apps (smartLife, Tuya smart, google home ...) are active.
 Fortunately, I only found a few devices with very low potential connections.

  _To manage such a rapidly changing environment, I choose to use a data structure in **tuyaDAEMON** to describe individual devices and single datapoint capabilities, so that all operations that are actually not managed or bogous can be intercepted and not sent to the device, giving stable and reliable operations with no surprises.
 And if the evolution of the SW offers us new features, it is easy to update the behavior of tuyaDAEMON._